CS-433/ml-project-1-HiggsDontLie/README.md

 filename                        | description
 --------------------------------|------------------------------------------
 README.md                       | Text file (markdown format) describing all the files of the project train.csv                       | CSV file, training data for the prediction models (found on AICrowd)

 Python files:
 ---------

 filename                        | description
 --------------------------------|------------------------------------------
-cross_validation.py                   |Set of functions that perform the k_fold-cross validation of the different prediction models from implementations.py helpers.py                   |Set of useful functions used throughout the project implementations.py                  | Data preprocessing function as well as our model rediction functions.
-These include Least Squares, Ridge Regression, Gradient Descend, Stochastic Gradient Descend and Polynomial Regression model_selection.py                   |File where we compared the different errors of our cross-validation models to pick the one with the smallest error, i.e. the best prediction model plots.py                   |Function used to plot the resulting mses and visualize the shape of the mses according to a particular parameter e.g., the stepsize gamma run.py                   |File that runs a selected model and creates the submission file for AICrowd
+cross_validation.py             |Set of functions that perform the k_fold-cross validation of the different prediction models from implementations.py helpers.py                   	  |Set of useful functions used throughout the project implementations.py              |Data preprocessing function as well as our model prediction functions.
+These include Least Squares, Ridge Regression, Gradient Descend, Stochastic Gradient Descend, Polynomial Regression, Logistic Regression and Regularized Logistic Regression plots.py                        |Functions used to plot some of our results run.py                          |File that runs a our best model and creates the submission file for AICrowd project_1.ipynb	              |Initial data visualisation, tuning of hyper-parameters and model comparison to find the best prediction model

 Authors
 =======